-A monzogranite from the southern Darkhat Valley (EAGC1925) yielded an LA-ICPMS weighted-mean age of 447.9 ± 2.5 Ma (n=16), while a granodiorite and a tonalite from the Khoridol Saridag Range (EAGC1926B, 1917), yielded LA-ICPMS weighted-mean ages of 297.4 ± 0.6 Ma (n=210) and 276.59 ± 0.9 Ma (n=74) respectively (fig. 10C).
-All magmatic zircon ages are visually summarized in fig. 10, and are compiled and tabulated in Supplementary Table 3.
+A phaneritic tonalite (dominant mineral phases, in order of decreasing abundance, of quartz, plagioclase, and biotite, with accessory zircon, apatite, and undifferentiated opaque metal oxides) from the southern Darkhat Valley (EAGC1925) yielded an LA-ICPMS weighted-mean age of 447.9 ± 2.5 Ma (n=16).
+A porphyritic granodiorite (EAGC1926B, featuring 1-2cm euhedral alkali-felsdspar phenocrysts in a medium grained matrix of quartz, plagioclase, alkali feldspar, partially-chloritized biotite, and minor subhedral hornblende, with accessory zircon and apatite) and a porphyritic felsic dike with mm-scale plagioclase phenocrysts in a fine-grained matrix (EAGC1917) from the Muren Gol/Bayan Zurgh region yielded LA-ICPMS weighted-mean ages of 297.4 ± 0.6 Ma (n=210) and 276.59 ± 0.9 Ma (n=74) respectively (fig. 10C).
+Thin-section photomicrographs of samples EAGC1925 and EAGC1926B are available in the Supplementary Information (fig. S4).
+All magmatic zircon ages are visually summarized in fig. 10, and are compiled and tabulated in the Supplementary Information (Table S3).

 4.4 Carbon isotope chemostratigraphy

 At the base of the Cryogenian Khurts Mb of the Bakh Fm, δ13C values reach a nadir of ~ -6‰, before returning to values of ~0-2‰ (fig. 4).
-The Bumbulug Mb is dominated by a positive δ13C profile that sits around ~4‰ before briefly dipping toward negative values before a recovery to sustained, highly enriched (>6‰) values in the Salkhitai Mb (fig. 4).
-In general, chemostratigraphically-correlated Cryogenian strata appear to expand to the WSW, with the thickest sections observed in the proximity of Agariin Gol/Bayan Zurgh (fig. 1B).
+The Bumbulug Mb is dominated by a positive δ13C profile that sits around ~4‰, briefly dipping toward negative values up-section before a recovery to sustained, highly enriched (>6‰) values in the Salkhitai Mb (fig. 4).
+In general, chemostratigraphically-correlated Cryogenian strata appear to expand to the WSW, with the thickest sections observed in the proximity of Agariin Gol and Bayan Zurgh (fig. 1B).
 Above the Shar Diamictite, the basal Khirvesteg Fm hosts a distinctive decrease in δ13C, from 0 to -3‰, before a recovery to positive values (fig. 4).
-In all sections that contain this isotopic profile, the initial decrease in δ13C occurs in strata that host sheetcrack cements (fig 4D).
+In all sections that contain this isotopic profile, the initial decrease in δ13C occurs in strata that host sheetcrack cements (fig. 4D).

 Condensed phosphorite facies of the Kheseen Fm host scattered δ13C profiles with a negative excursion to ~-4‰ before a recovery to positive δ13C values (fig. 6).
-In the more expanded upper portions of the Kheseen Fm, δ13C profiles are more directly correlated with global composite curves, and vary from -2 to +2‰.
+In the more expanded upper portions of the Kheseen Fm, δ13C profiles are more directly correlated with global composite curves (fig. 11B), and vary from -2 to +2‰.

 A decrease of δ13C values to ~ -3‰, followed by a recovery to 0‰ is a profile diagnostic of the Lower Mb of the Erkhelnuur Fm (fig. 6).
 In the Middle Mb, positive values of ~ +2‰ are followed by a decrease to ~ -1.5‰ (fig. 6).
-These are followed a recovery in the Upper Mb to approximately 0 to +2‰, with these values persisting through the influx of Ukhaatolgoi Fm siliciclastics.
+These are followed a recovery in the Upper Mb to approximately 0‰ to +2‰, with these values persisting up to the base of the Ukhaatolgoi Fm.

 5. DISCUSSION